What is The Cloud?

 Someone's hard drive?
 Glorified FTP?
 Where the Magic Happens?

-According to Investopedia: Cloud computing is named as such because the information being accessed is found remotely in the cloud or a virtual space.
-Companies that provide cloud services enable users to store files and applications on remote servers and then access all the data via the Internet.
+Cloud computing is named as such because the information being accessed is found remotely in the cloud or a virtual space.
+Companies that provide cloud services enable users to store files and applications on remote servers and then access all the data via the Internet. ~Investopedia

 On-Premise On-Site Software or Cloud